Who We Support

 Parents commonly observe:

-- Improved understanding and application of
+- Improved understanding and school learning confidence

 - Greater independence in learning

-- Reduced frustration and learning-related
+- Reduced frustration and learning-related anxiety

-- Better coping with academic and examination
+- Better coping with school and learning demands

 Historically, more than 90% of students we supported progressed to secondary school, with outcomes guided by individual learning needs and readiness.